Refreyd/kottans_frontend/README.md

 * how to operate with Git,
 * commands,
 * interaction with system and Github,
-* how to use GitHub to collaborate and work in other peoples in team
+* how to use GitHub to collaborate and work with other peoples in team